bartgora/NoTime2Play/README.md

 # NoTime2Play
-NoTime2Play social media for Gamers with no time
+NoTime2Play social media for Gamers who have no time to play